Europatitan: Discovery and naming

 Sauropod remains were first found at a locality called El Oterillo II, which is part of the Castrillo de la Reina Formation in the province of Burgos in Spain in 2003.
 These remains would be excavated between 2004-2006.
-The fossils, although not initially described, we reported as those of a titanosauriform in 2009.
+The fossils, although not initially described, were reported as those of a titanosauriform in 2009.
 They were given the designations MDS-OTII.1 to NDS-OTII.32 and have been stored at the Dinosaur Museum of Salas de los Infantes.

 Finally, in 2017, the specimen received a full description by the authors Fidel Torcida Fernández-Baldor, José Ignacio Canudo, Pedro Huerta, Miguel Moreno-Azanza, and Diego Montero.
 All of the sauropod bones discovered at EL Oterillo II are believed to belong to a single individual and consist of numerous vertebrae and parts of the pectoral and pelvic girdles.
 The specimen was made the holotype of the new taxon Europatitan eastwoodi.
 The genus name roughly means "European giant (or titan)" and the species epithet is named in honor of actor and director Clint Eastwood, whose film The Good, the Bad and the Ugly was shot near Salas de los Infantes.